jpschewe/fll-sw/scoring/docs/DeveloperInformation.md

   1. You can start tomcat with `./ant.sh tomcat.start`
   1. You can stop tomcat with `./ant.sh tomcat.stop`, the target `tomcat.reload` can be useful when working on servlet code.
   1. We have a continuous integration server running using [Jenkins](http://jenkins-ci.org/).
 You can access it at [http://mtu.net/jenkins/job/fll-sw/](http://mtu.net/jenkins/job/fll-sw/).
 The master branch is built by the job 'fll-sw', all other branches are built by 'fll-sw-feature-branches'.
+  1. Take a look at docs/README.developer for other information

 You can edit using your favorite Java IDE.
 We provide project files for Eclipse.